About the Event

 Yes.
 If you are presenting (presider, panelist, paper presenter, respondent, or business meeting presider) in an AAR session, you must be a member of the AAR and registered for the Annual Meeting by July 28.
 If a presenter is not in the field of Religious Studies or Theology, the Program Unit Chair of the session can fill out a registration waiver form.

-Contact information for chairs can be found by going to the Program Units and Seminars page and clicking the specific Units and Seminars you wish to contact.
+Contact information for chairs can be found by going to the Program Units page and clicking the specific Units and Seminars you wish to contact.

 There was a misprint in the Online Program Book, who should I contact?